mtumilowicz/git-notes/README.md

     * Git creates and stores a collection of objects when you commit
     * object store is stored inside the Git repository
     * the main Git objects: commits, blobs, tags, and trees
-    * commit object contains a reference to the root tree object for this version
+        * each commit object points to a tree object which represents the state of your source code at that commit
         * tree object contains:
             * references to blob objects for each file in the directory for this version
             * references to tree objects for each subdirectory of the directory for this version
         * blob object contains: contents of the file for this version
 * index
     * Git doesn’t add anything to the index without your instruction
     * the first thing you have to do with a file you want to include in a Git repository